alliance-genome/agr_pavi/pipeline/workflow/README.md

+This subdirectory contains all code that defines the workflows, which tie all pipeline components together into a fully functional and scalable pipeline comprising of all data retrieval and computation required for each PAVI alignment.
-To tie all backend steps together into a single pipeline, NextFlow is used as workflow manager.
+To that goal, NextFlow is used as workflow manager and Domain Specific Language.

 To download nextflow:
 ```bash